Instructions: Form L10 Application to Collect Money a Former Tenant Owes

 Landlord's Name and Address

-In the Landlord's Name and Address section, fill in the landlord’s name and address.
-If the landlord is a company, fill in the name of the company under “First Name”.
-Include both daytime and evening telephone numbers and a fax number and e-mail address.
+In the Landlord's Name and Address section, fill in the landlord's name and address.
+If the landlord is a company, fill in the name of the company under "Company Name".
+Include the telephone number and e-mail address, if you have them.

-If there is more than one landlord, fill in information about one of the landlords in this section of Part 1.
-Provide the names, addresses and telephone numbers of the additional landlords on the Schedule of Parties Form which is available from the LTB website at tribunalsontario.ca/ltb.
+If there is more than one landlord, fill in information about one of the landlords in this section of Part 3.
+Provide the names, addresses and telephone numbers of the additional landlords on the Schedule of Parties Form.

 Date the Tenant Moved out of the Rental Unit?